kingfengji/gcForest/README.md

 package dependencies
 ========
-The package is developed in python 2.7
+The package is developed in python 2.7, higher version of python is not suggested for the current version.

 run the following command to install dependencies before running the code:
 ```pip install -r requirements.txt```